hyperledger/fabric/docs/source/channels.rst

 new member to an existing channel, either this genesis block, or if applicable, a more recent reconfiguration block, is shared with the new member.

-.. note:: See the :doc:`configtx` section for more more details on the properties
+.. note:: See the :doc:`configtx` section for more details on the properties
           and proto structures of config transactions.

 The election of a ``leading peer`` for each member on a channel determines which